svanderburg/dydisnix/README.md

   in the services model to each machine in the infrastructure model
 * The `previousDistribution` refers to the distribution model of the previous deployment, or `null` in case of an initial deployment
-* The `filters` parameters exposes a set of utility functions to dynamically compose mappings
+* The `filters` parameter exposes a set of utility functions to dynamically compose mappings

 A simple QoS model would be the following: